iustin/corydalis/docs/manual.md

     year 2018)

-Assuming the usual case that *switzerland* matches only country and a keyword, and that 2018 is only a year, the result will be:
+Assuming the usual case that *switzerland* matches only country and a keyword, and that 2018 is only a year, the resulting simplified filter will actually be:

     (country switzerland or keyword switzerland) and year 2018

-In case the input is given as *province:zürich 2018", then this will be tried as
+In case the input is given as *province:zürich 2018", then this will be directly tried as:

-    (province zürich and (year 2018 or country 2018 or location 2018 or …)
+    (province zürich and (year 2018 or country 2018 or location 2018 or …))

 in effect skipping the discovery of which atoms would match for "zürich" and directly using the province keyword.